moddroid94/onthespot/readme.md

 ## Getting Started

 OnTheSpot is an open-source music search and download application.
-You can find what you need by entering queries or URLs, and the app will locate the relevant media for you.
-Downloads are easy to manage, with options to adjust settings, formats, and directories to your liking.
+You can find what you need by entering queries or URLs and the app will locate the relevant media for you.
+Downloads are easy to manage with options to adjust settings, formats, and directories to your liking.

 To begin, please refer to the following documents: